stanford-oval/genie-k8s/README.md

 # Kubeflow pipelines for Genie

 These scripts are useful to generate datasets and train models with Genie on a [Kubeflow](https://kubeflow.org) cluster.
-They are taylored towards our internal use, but maybe you'll find them useful too!
+They are tailored towards our internal use, but maybe you'll find them useful too!

 This is not officially released software.
 Please **do not file** issues, sorry.